Synobsys/synobsys.github.io/toolbox.md

 Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

 ## Test tools

+### [BDD Test framework]

+This tool enables test scenarios for OutSystems applications that conform to the principles of Behavior-Driven Development.
+Test scenarios are built by dragging and dropping web blocks (Scenario + Given / When / Then clauses) on a regular web screen.
+Each test step is then implemented using its own action, making sure that steps are sequential and occur in the same request.

+BDDFramework is particularly suitable for exercising, on the **business logic layer**, the acceptance criteria of the application's main features.
+This way it promotes a TDD/BDD approach during the delivery cycle.

+BDDFramework is recommended when automating the delivery pipeline.
+It provides a REST API for running tests and obtaining results that can be easily integrated with an external CI/CD orchestrator, such as Jenkins®.
+Read Component Testing​ for usage guidelines.

 ### [Apache JMeter]